philippabele/developers-guide-to-linux/02_operation_of_running_systems/130_package_belongings/131_identify_package_belongings.md

 # Identify Package Belongings
-This section is based on the [Ubuntu documentation](https://wiki.ubuntuusers.de/apt-file/) On systems using `apt` as a package manager the tool `apt-file` can be used to determine which package a file belongs to.
+This section is based on the [Ubuntu documentation](https://wiki.ubuntuusers.de/apt-file/) and a [LinuxAudit Article](https://linux-audit.com/determine-file-and-related-package/).
+On systems using `apt` as a package manager the tool `apt-file` can be used to determine which package a file belongs to.

 ## Commands